strapi/documentation/README.md

 ## Code of Conduct

 This project and everyone participating in it are governed by the [Strapi Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold the code.

-## Documentation Requests

-Requests for new documentation are highly encouraged, this is not limited to new additions but also changes or more information requested on existing documentation.
-Please use our [request documentation](https://github.com/strapi/documentation/issues/new?template=DOC_REQUEST.md&title%5B%5D=REQUEST) issue template.

-## Bugs

-Bug reports help to improve the documentation.
-Please use our [Documentation Bug Report](https://github.com/strapi/documentation/issues/new?template=BUG_REPORT.yml) template to report documentation bugs.
-To submit an issue:

-- Follow the issue template and fill out as much information as you can.
-- Verify the issue is only with the Strapi documentation, code issues should be directed at the main [strapi/strapi](https://github.com/strapi/strapi) repository.

-Technical questions should be asked using the following resources:

-- Open a Q&A thread on our [Official Forum](https://forum.strapi.io)
-- Engage with other community members on our [Community Discord](https://discord.strapi.io)

-## Releases

-The Strapi documentation is updated on a daily basis, thanks to a continuous integration/continuous delivery workflow.
-Weekly snapshot [releases](https://github.com/strapi/documentation/releases) happen on Wednesdays.